luaguides

 Serializing Lua Tables to Disk

 Lua tables are the language’s only data structure — they power arrays, dictionaries, objects, and modules.
-But tables live in memory.
+But tables live in memory, and serializing Lua data means converting these in-memory structures into a storable format.
 When your program exits, they vanish.
 Serialization is the process of converting a table into a string representation that can be written to disk and reconstructed later.

-This guide covers every major approach: from quick built-in tricks to the robust MessagePack binary format and the Lua C API.
+This guide covers every major approach: from quick built-in tricks to the compact MessagePack binary format and the Lua C API.

 You need to serialize tables when you want to: